kattziel/kattziel/README.md

 Hi, I am Katarzyna, currently based in Wrocław, Poland 👋 Thanks for comming in!
-Check out my latest projects! 🎈 I am looking for a job as a Junior Software Engineer 👀 I'm open to both job opportunities and project collaborations 👯
+Check out my latest projects! 🎈 I am looking for a job as a Junior Software Engineer.
+I'm open to both job opportunities and project collaborations.

 If you are looking for an _ambitious, hard-working, creative and communicative_ team member, feel free to contact me 📨📥 We should give it a try 🚀